Hukmaram28/AWS_EKS_Chaos_Engineering/README.md

 ---

-Similarly we can also do other experiments such as Node drain or Node cpu hog experiment and the state of cluster can be ovserved using lens k8s IDE.
+Similarly, we can also perform other experiments such as node drain or node CPU hog experiments, and the state of the cluster can be observed using the Lens Kubernetes IDE.

-NOTE: We can use Gitops to automatically store Chaos workflow configuration to the Github repository.
-Any changes made in the github will automatically sync in Chaos Center.
+**NOTE:** We can use GitOps to automatically store Chaos workflow configurations in a GitHub repository.
+Any changes made in GitHub will automatically sync with the Chaos Center.

 ![GitOps](./images/gitops.png)

-NOTE: We can trigger workflows using EventTrackerPolicy in kubernetes.
-To do so, we need to annotate the targate k8s application with the "litmuschaos.io/workflow={workflow_id}" and "litmuschaos.io/gitops=true". and then create an EventTrackerPolicy which will trigger the workflow when the condition is met.
+**NOTE:** We can trigger workflows using EventTrackerPolicy in Kubernetes.
+To do so, we need to annotate the target Kubernetes application with `"litmuschaos.io/workflow={workflow_id}"` and `"litmuschaos.io/gitops=true"`, and then create an EventTrackerPolicy which will trigger the workflow when the condition is met.

-# Other Chaos Engineering tools
+# Other Chaos Engineering Tools

 ### Chaos Toolkit

-Kuberentes Chaos using code.
-It is a python based tool.
+Chaos Toolkit is a Python-based tool for Kubernetes chaos engineering using code.

 ### KubeInvaders

 KubeInvaders works only for pod deletion.
-It’s a fun way of doing Kubernetes chaos Engineering on the terminal.
+It’s a fun way to practice Kubernetes chaos engineering in the terminal.

 # Cleanup

-To cleanup everything, we can just run 'terraform destroy' since our infrastructure is created using Terraform IaC script.
+To clean up everything, simply run `terraform destroy` since our infrastructure is created using Terraform IaC scripts.